cerner/terra-ui/GOVERNANCE.md

 Anyone is welcome to contribute to the project.
 All contributions are public and associated to the individual(s) submitting the change.

-### Master branch
+### main branch

-The master branch must be kept in a releasable state.
+The main branch must be kept in a releasable state.

 Trivial changes may be committed directly to a repository.
 Changes deemed trivial are things like small documentation typos, ecosystem changes (eg, CI configuration, linting rules), etc. Obviously, *trivial* is subjective and anyone is welcome to comment directly on such changes or open an issue regarding them.